wzychla/OldMusicBox.EIH.Client/README.md

 | **Important!** |
 |----------------|
 |Server demo application is very useful.
 In particular, you can use it to quickly validate any client implementation, including implementations developed in other technology stacks (node.js, Java, PHP).
 If you plan to integrate with Węzeł Krajowy, consider this server demo as a preliminary Węzeł Krajowy test enviroment. |

+### How to obtain certificates

+To run the demo client against the demo server - use provided certificates or generate your own certificates using any compatible software.
+The [Keystore Explorer](https://keystore-explorer.org/) is my choice because of the clean and simple GUI.

+To connect to the WK test site (Symulator) you will need certificates from the service provider (COI).

+To connect to the actual WK site you get production certificates from a certificate provider.

 ## Version History: